HarpersDad/CharacterStats/README.md

 # Character Stats

 <h2>About</h2>
-- I was bored at work and decided to create a character and enemy stats program just to see how it would work.<br>
+- A character and enemy stats program I created just to see how this type of system works.<br>
-- This is becoming more than just a stat testing program.<br>
+- This is slowly becoming a larger project than I originally planned.<br>
 - If someone needs to use this, feel free to do so.<br>
 <h2>Features</h2>
 - added character and enemy stats.<br>